AplaProject/apla-docs-en/introduction/script.rst

 IdToAddress(id int) string
 ------------------------------
-Returns the address of a wallet based on its ID number.
+Returns the address of a account based on its ID number.
 If a wrong ID is specified, returned is 'invalid'.

 * *id* - ID, numerical.